 SMTP

-This method is the most common and the easiest to use.
+This method is the most common and easiest to use.
 You only need access to an email address and nothing more.
 The code is very simple:

 protected void SendEmail()